miuru/PoomazWebSite/README.md

-# Website for the AI Driven Smart waste bin
+# Website for Poomaz Peace Palace Ella

-*A Single page minimal website for project demonstration.*
+*A Single page minimal website*
-*By 2020-130 Group*
+*By Miuru Shalinda*

 Used technologies and modules
 * React JS